Spatiotemporal Differences of COVID-19 Infection among Healthcare Workers and Patients in China from January to March 2020: Methods

-The confirmed healthcare worker data collected using the crawler record the basic information of the confirmed healthcare workers but cannot visually display the temporal and spatial distribution and spread of the confirmed healthcare worker’s infection.
-Therefore, based on the modeling idea of "province - city - county," this study constructed $Confirmed\ Healthcare\ Worker\ Inventories$ based on Partition Statistics from three perspectives: China, Hubei, and Wuhan.
-The $Confirmed\ Healthcare\ Worker\ Inventory$ of China records the number of confirmed healthcare worker infections every day in each province of China, the $Confirmed\ Healthcare\ Worker\ Inventory$ of Hubei records the number of confirmed healthcare worker infections every day in each city of Hubei Province, and the $Confirmed\ Healthcare\ Worker\ Inventory$ of Wuhan records the number of confirmed healthcare worker infections every day in each county of Wuhan City.
-For example, the calculation method for the number of confirmed healthcare worker infections on day $t_0$ in Hongshan, Wuhan City, is shown in Equation (1).
+The healthcare worker infection data which were collected using the crawler record the basic information of confirmed healthcare workers, however, the data cannot visually display the temporal and spatial distributions and spread of the confirmed healthcare worker’s infections.
+Therefore, based on the modeling idea of "province - city - county," this study constructed \emph{Healthcare Worker Infection Tables} based on the Partition Statistics from three perspectives: China, Hubei, and Wuhan.

+The data structure for the \emph{Healthcare Worker Infection Tables} are shown in Figure 4.
+The \emph{Table(S, T)} represents a spatiotemporal dataset, where S and T are the spatial and temporal dimensions, respectively; $S = \{s_1,s_2,· · · ,s_m \}$ represents the row index of the table, and $T = \{t_1,t_2,· · · ,t_n \}$ represents the column index of the table.